You are about to read a short blog post that can save you from a property investing disaster.

 We wouldn’t want that now, would we?

-Today’s post is the first of a two part series with Craig where he reveals his eight key tips for acquiring the key for a a “money-in-the-bank” subdivision… the coveted development approval!
+Today’s post is the first of a two-part series where I reveal the eight key tips for acquiring the key for a “money-in-the-bank” subdivision… the coveted development approval!

 1. Hire a qualified town planner